Wind-WindKids/winding/samples/sophieandwind/sun.md

 “There, good as new, it`s a great workshop,” Wind said. the only thing missing here is ice cream.
 Come on.
 New place—pistachio.”

+@image:
+Sophie, Wind, and the two kids entering the workshop space, there are many tables, chairs, shelves with art supplies, work benches with tools near the walls.

 @comment: hidden